Andrettin/Wyrmsun/readme.txt

 - Decreased the size of the Tanais map.
 - Decreased quantity of trees in the Holmgard map, and decrease its size slightly.
 - Decreased quantity of trees in the random forest maps.
+- Wyrms now have 20% chance of appearing on a cave or swamp map.

 * Miscellaneous
 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).